buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcElementAssembly.md

 The IfcElementAssembly shall represent an aggregate, i.e. it should have other elements, being subtypes of IfcElement, as contained (sub)parts.
 The table above only represents a selection of subtypes of IfcElement that are legitimate as parts in an IfcElementAssembly

-* The IfcElementAssembly is an aggregate i.e. being composed by other elements and acting as an assembly using the objectified relationship IfcRelAggregates, refering to it by its inverse attribute _SELF\IfcObjectDefinition.IsDecomposedBy_.
+* The IfcElementAssembly is an aggregate i.e. being composed by other elements and acting as an assembly using the objectified relationship IfcRelAggregates, referring to it by its inverse attribute _SELF\IfcObjectDefinition.IsDecomposedBy_.
 Components of an assembly are described by instances of subtypes of IfcElement.
 * In this case, the contained subtypes of IfcElement shall not be additionally contained in the project spatial hierarchy, i.e. the inverse attribute _SELF\IfcElement.ContainedInStructure_ of those IfcElement's shall be _NIL._

 Figure 1 illustrates spatial containment and element aggregation relationships.